malfattti/garden/migración y sociolingüística a través de las prácticas y los discursos de hispanohablantes en el s xxi.md

 			- Blommaert's truncated multilingualism: idea of a partial competence of a broader linguistic repertoire
 			- enregisterment and metrolingualism: terms to focus on:
 				- 1. youth street language: fluid and also fixed as locally used and recognized register
-				- 2. linguistic resources in relation to the city -
+				- 2. linguistic resources in relation to the city: how the spaces and ruthm of the city -
 			-
 			-